 All you need a is a good story.
 How has your life experience or hobbies led you to want to apply for a job you’ve shown no interest in before?
 What skills have you gained in X industry that would make you successful in Y industry?

 A friend of mine worked as a paralegal of sorts back in Montreal.
 Now she works in digital marketing because she wanted to try something new and experience different jobs before settling on a career path.
-Tom studied French in university, taught English in the Caribbean for two years, then worked on a farm and finally a shipping company… Soon he’ll be starting a job as an account manager at a top physical trading company.
+My partner studied French in university, taught English in the Caribbean for two years, then worked on a farm and finally a shipping company… Soon he’ll be starting a job as an account manager at a top physical trading company.

 Tenacity and a good story can get you a job in a lot of fields, especially when your degree-job connection seems like a non-sequitur.